2023 MED QSR WEB SITE INDEX

 cooperation

-181. The Barcelona Convention, adopted in 1976, was the first legally binding instrument for the environmental protection of the Mediterranean Its provisions and thematic protocols provided the legal basis for the progressive development of a wide framework for regional cooperation to which the Mediterranean countries and the European Union adhered.
+176. The Barcelona Convention, adopted in 1976, was the first legally binding instrument for the environmental protection of the Mediterranean Sea.
+Its provisions and thematic protocols provided the legal basis for the progressive development of a wide framework for regional cooperation to which the Mediterranean countries and the European Union adhered.

-182. In addition to its legal texts, the Barcelona Convention system has other consultation and cooperation frameworks adopted by the Contracting Parties to assist them and coordinate their efforts in implementing the Convention and its Protocols.
+177. In addition to its legal texts, the Barcelona Convention system has other consultation and cooperation frameworks adopted by the Contracting Parties to assist them and coordinate their efforts in implementing the Convention and its Protocols.

-183. The Mediterranean Commission on Sustainable Development (MCSD): The MCSD is an advisory body to the Contracting Parties aimed at assisting them in their efforts to integrate environmental issues in their socioeconomic programs and to promote sustainable development policies in the Mediterranean region and countries.
+178. The Mediterranean Commission on Sustainable Development (MCSD): The MCSD is an advisory body to the Contracting Parties aimed at assisting them in their efforts to integrate environmental issues in their socioeconomic programmes and to promote sustainable development policies in the Mediterranean region and countries.
 Serving as a forum for experience sharing and peer learning, the MCSD is unique in its composition since it includes not only government representatives but also local authorities, socio-economic actors, non-governmental organizations, intergovernmental organizations, the scientific community and parliamentarians.
 All the Commission members participate in its deliberations on an equal footing.

-184. The Contracting Parties also adopted a series of legislations, national and regional strategies and action plans aimed at guiding their efforts in addressing issue of relevance for the objectives of the Convention and its Protocols.
+179. The Contracting Parties also adopted a series of legislations, national and regional strategies and action plans aimed at guiding their efforts in addressing issue of relevance for the objectives of the Convention and its Protocols.
 These regional strategies and action plans offer various opportunities for cooperation, exchange of experience and mutual assistance among the Contracting Parties and for partnership with other Inter-Governmental organizations as well as with a wide range of civil society and non-governmental organisations.

 the mediterranean sea